Scalable symmetric Tucker tensor decomposition: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Dries Cornilly and Xiurui Geng for their help with the real data applications.
+The authors are especially grateful to Dries Cornilly and Xiurui Geng for their help with the real data.
 We also thank Hemanth Kolla, Amit Singer and Mihai Sirbu for useful discussions.
 R.J. was supported by NSF DMS 1952735.
 J.K. was supported by start-up grants from the College of Natural Sciences and Oden Institute for Computatational Engineering and Sciences at UT Austin.
 R.W. was supported by AFOSR MURI FA9550-19-1-0005, NSF DMS 1952735, NSF HDR-1934932 and NSF 2019844.